MatthewNeufeld/Terminal-Based-Blackjack/README.md

 # What I Learned

 - Strengthened my ability to utilize and implement Python functions
-- Challenged my ability to write the game logic
+- Challenged my ability to write game logic